sarasm93/traffic-sign-memory/README.md

 ***
 ### **Content and design**

-NÅÅGOT MEER HÄR EFTER ATT JAG SÖKT PÅ EN JÄVLA MASSA IGÅR????

 In order to get started with the html code I used the '!+tab' command to create a boilerplate html structure.

 I used this [Love Maths lesson](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/78f3c10a937c4fe09640c7c0098d16bd/?child=first) to get started with the javascript code.
 I also used this code (shown in the lesson) for an event listener listening for the DOM content to be loaded: `document.addEventListener("DOMContentLoaded", function () {`.
 I used this line of code at the very top of my script.js file.

 I also used the [Love Running website](LÄNK) and the [Love Maths website](LÄNK) to figure out that setting `width:`, `height:` and `margin: auto` on the game board `div` can be used to align the cards to the center of the screen.

-The code on lines 48-59 in the script.js file is taken from [this Stackoverflow.com page](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array) and used to shuffle the images on the game board.
+The code on lines 48-59 in the script.js file is taken from [this Stackoverflow.com page](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array) and used to shuffle the traffic sign image sources in order to show them randomly on the game board.

-The function on line 80-82 in the script.js file is taken from [this W3Schools.com page](https://www.w3schools.com/js/tryit.asp?filename=tryjs_array_sort_math_min) and has then been renamed.
+The function on line 167-169  in the script.js file is taken from [this W3Schools.com page](https://www.w3schools.com/js/tryit.asp?filename=tryjs_array_sort_math_min) and has then been renamed.
 The function is used to find the lowest value of the variable `let timeArray` which is holding all the saved time scores, i.e. the function is used to find the fastest time in which the user has finished the game.

-To better understand how data-attributes work, I used [this W3Schools](https://www.w3schools.com/tags/att_global_data.asp) site to lern more.
-And to better understand timing events in javascript I used [this W3Schools site](https://www.w3schools.com/js/js_timing.asp).
+To better understand how data-attributes work, I used [this W3Schools](https://www.w3schools.com/tags/att_global_data.asp) site to learn more.
+To better understand timing events in javascript I used [this W3Schools site](https://www.w3schools.com/js/js_timing.asp).
+[This W3Schools site](https://www.w3schools.com/jsref/met_win_confirm.asp) was used to learn about the confirm-method.

 I used this [google search for memory game](https://www.google.com/search?q=memory+game&rlz=1C1IBEF_svSE1046SE1046&sxsrf=APwXEdceULB4pIF0rDT7QQ1L7FSIh_13PA:1681194978841&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiI3ousm6H-AhVScvEDHe6uAAkQ_AUoAXoECAEQAw&biw=1536&bih=714&dpr=1.25) to get inspiration for the design and layout of the site.
 I also made a google search for [traffic signs speed limit](https://www.google.com/search?q=traffic+signs+speed+limit&tbm=isch&ved=2ahUKEwizu7ih86H-AhWOwioKHX3iAN4Q2-cCegQIABAA&oq=traffic+signs+speed+limit&gs_lcp=CgNpbWcQAzIECCMQJzIHCAAQgAQQEzIICAAQCBAeEBMyCAgAEAgQHhATUABYAGD44QZoA3AAeACAAViIAaYBkgEBMpgBAKoBC2d3cy13aXotaW1nwAEB&sclient=img&ei=Elw1ZLPqMY6FqwH9xIPwDQ&bih=714&biw=1536&rlz=1C1IBEF_svSE1046SE1046 ) trying to find what font is typically used on traffic signs, and then tried to find that font on [Google Fonts](https://fonts.google.com/).